crosspop/okydoky/README.rst

 To be released.

+- Now the index page shows the list of refs.
 - Now Okydoky sets ``OKYDOKY=1`` environment variable during its build process.  [`#5`_]
 - Add ``/head`` special ref url.